Four Continents Short Track Speed Skating Championships

 Four Continents Short Track Speed Skating Championships is an annual short-track speed-skating competition.
 It was established by the International Skating Union in 2019 to allow athletes from outside Europe to compete at the event.
 Its inaugural event was held in 2020, while its second and third editions were cancelled in 2021 and 2022 due to the coronavirus pandemic.
-The second edition of the event is expected to be held from 10–12 November 2022 in Salt Lake City, United States of America.
+The second edition of the event was held from 10–12 November 2022 in Salt Lake City, United States of America.
+The 2025 edition, scheduled for November 2024, was cancelled due to track safety concerns.